Skip to main content Skip to footer

 How we are going to do it

-• Use our two new roles of complaint resolution officers to coordinate communications relating to complaints.
+• for the complaint resolution officers to continue to coordinate communications relating to complaints across the majority of teams

-• Introduce surveys to check how satisfied you are with how we managed your complaint.
+• continue surveys to check how satisfied you are with how we managed your complaint

 What we are going to do